Tarkastad

-Tarkastad is a Karoo semi-urban settlement situated on the banks Tarka River in the Eastern Cape province of South Africa.
+Tarkastad is a Karoo semi-urban settlement situated on the banks of Tarka River in the Eastern Cape province of South Africa.
 Tarkastad is on a plain to the north of the Winterberg mountain range on the R61 between Cradock and Komani and only three hours from Gqeberha.
 The name Tarkastad is believed to come from the Khoi-Khoi word Traka (meaning women) or the Celtic word Tarka (meaning otter) and the Afrikaans word Stad (meaning city).
 The fact that the town is overlooked by Martha and Mary; two peaks which look like two women resting after a hard day's work, also lends to the name.

 History

 The first people to occupy the area around Tarkastad were the San who left an abundance of rock art paintings in Grootvlei just north of the town.
 The first farmers settled in Tarkastad in 1795 who built watermills, inns and both a Dutch Reformed and Presbyterian Church.
 Two Great Trek leaders, Andries Potgieter and Piet Retief, farmed here for a short while.
 After the Dutch farmers decided to accompany their leaders on the Great Trek, the English 1820 settlers moved in, and in 1862 Tarkastad was established as a church centre and became a municipality in 1864.
 Elands River Poort, a mountain pass located on the Karoo, 24 km to the NNW of Tarkastad, where the Battle of Elands River (1901) was fought during the Second Boer War.
 The grave of Lt.
 Sheridan, cousin of Winston Churchill, who was killed in the Battle of Elands River can be found on the Modderfontein farm just outside Tarkastad.

 Victorian cast iron lamp posts, old water mills and broekie lace adornments indicate the British colonial influence.

 Tarkastad's first Municipal Manager after apartheid was Mr Smilo Dayi an ex-political prisoner.
 The first mayor after apartheid was Mr Ntsikelelo Sampempe.

 A family house in Tarkastad was the birthplace of anti-Apartheid activist and African nationalist, Steve Biko.